Divius/Divius.github.io/posts/ironic-denver-2019.rst

 Side and hallway discussions
 ============================

-* We discussed a request from the Edge WG to have a special "failure" provision state that can be detected and entered by a request from a third party monitoring tooling (as opposed to from within Ironic itself).
-It's unclear if the existing *rescue* feature can fill this gap.

 * We discussed having Heat resources for Ironic.
 We recommended the team to start with Allocation and Deployment resources (the latter being virtual